Exclusive - Payment delays dent India's flagship health, AIDS programmes

 In some cases, state governments temporarily used the funds earmarked for health programmes to meet needs of other sectors, health officials said.

-The funds involved amounted to about one-third of the total federal spending on health, and led to further deterioration in India's tattered public health system.
+The funds involved amounted to about one-third of the total central spending on health, and led to further deterioration in India's tattered public health system.

-Eleven letters obtained by a Reuters reporter under India's Right to Information Act revealed the health ministry's desperate, and failed, attempts to push states to release funds to NHM arms.
+Eleven letters obtained by a Reuters reporter under Right to Information (RTI) Act revealed the health ministry's desperate, and failed, attempts to push states to release funds to NHM arms.

 "The progress in NHM works has slowed down considerably in most of the states," Health Minister J.P.
 Nadda wrote in a letter to the finance minister in November.
 "I urge you to review the decision and allow the ministry to transfer funds directly to state health societies."